yuwei111/AutoFlaskManager/Readme.md

 and add those numbers in the flaskbind.json respectively.

 ```
-Flask Manager is too fask, and drink all my flask in 1 go.
+Flask Manager is too fast, and all of my flasks are being consumed at once.
 ```
-You need to increase the delays of the flask manager.
-It's in milisecond, so you need to change it to 3000 to 5000 or anything you think is good enough.
+You need to increase the delay of the flask manager.
+It's in milliseconds, so 1000 = 1 second.
+Try increasing it in intervals of 250-500ms until the flask consumption suits your character's needs.

 ```
 What is debug mode/debug log.
 How can I enable/use it?
 ```

-- Debug mode is only to provide debugging output to us.
+- Debug mode is only to provide debugging output to help us provide support.
-- You need to enable the debug mode from the autoflaskmanager settings menu of poehud to enable this feature.
+- You need to enable the debug mode from the Flask Manager settings in the PoEHUD menu to enable this feature.
-- This mode create a file in poehud.exe folder named as autoflaskmanagerdebug.log containing the debug logs.
+- This mode creates a file in poehud.exe folder named as autoflaskmanagerdebug.log containing the debug logs.
 - This file is updated/written after you close the game or close the poehud.exe.
 - With this file also provide us with screenshots/use case and descriptions.